spencertipping/bash-lambda/README.md

 $
 ```

 Alternatively, just use pipes.
-This allows you to process lists of arbitrary
+This allows you to process lists lazily.
-size.

 ```
 $ map $(partial $add 1) $(list 1 2 3) | map $(partial $add 5)